for the latest information and training materials relating to the transition.

 4. Elect for electronic delivery of your W2.

-All UC Davis employees will receive two W2s for 2019; one from AYSO for time worked between January and March and one from UCPath for time worked from April to December.
+All UC Davis employees will receive two W2s for 2019; one from AYSO and one from UCPath.
 Paper W2s will be mailed to the address on file in AYSO, which will be migrated to your new UCPath account.
 You can elect to receive your W2 electronically in AYSO.

 5. Save and print copies of your three most recent earnings statements.